Jaguar’s first electric SUV takes aim at Tesla and out-drives it

 - Jaguar's reliability record unfortunately isn’t the best

-That it exists – and available to order for customer deliveries later in 2018 – is not in itself a surprise, as Jaguar has previewed the Austrian-built battery electric vehicle (BEV) with concept cars of the same name since 2016.
+That the Jaguar I-Pace exists – and on sale now – is not in itself a surprise, as Jaguar has previewed the Austrian-built battery electric vehicle (BEV) with concept cars of the same name since 2016.

-The I-Pace is 94% aluminium, and uses suspension familiar from Jaguar XE, XF and F-Pace models.
-But it’s the electric drivetrain that makes this a Jaguar unlike any other.
+The construction of the I-Pace is 94% aluminium, and uses suspension familiar from Jaguar XE, XF and F-Pace models.
+But it’s the all-electric drivetrain that makes this a Jaguar unlike any other.

 A 90kWH lithium-ion battery sits between the front and rear wheels.
 Twin electric motors provide power, with one at each axle to provide permanent all-wheel drive.
 A single-speed transmission means there’s no need to change gear.
 Jaguar claims 400hp with 695Nm of torque, figures comparable to a high-performance saloon.